Introduction

 SSS: (-)-Neoisomenthol (SSS)

-For more information on the applied computational level of theory, please inspect the individual element descriptions with the description
+For more information on the applied computational level of theory, please inspect the individual descriptions with the description

 attribute.